shuhaowu/shuhaowu.github.com/posts/013-software_is_easy.md

 own startup (I'm probably wrong, however).

 Saying that hardware is hard, in the other hand, is probably wrong.
-Hardware is hard is more like an belief, or the lack of willingness to tackle the problem.
+Hardware is hard is more like an opinion, or the lack of willingness to tackle the problem.
 Limitations are not something that are commonly thought about by programmers.
 We tend to think that we can conquer the world with code.
 We tend to forget about the fundamental rules and boundaries that we cannot break.
 All of this, made worse by the fact that the work we do is essentially writing rules